google/applied-machine-learning-intensive/v2/06_other_models/02_embeddings/slides.md

 ![](res/embeddings02.png)

 <!--
 Instead of restricting ourselves to 0's and 1's, we can fill the vectors with real numbers.
-This will give us more felxibility, and will allow similar words to have similar encodings.
+This will give us more flexibility, and will allow similar words to have similar encodings.

 The embedding dimension is a hyperparameter that is specified by the user.
 Embeddings can be used for dimensionality reduction.
 In particular, if we specify an embedding dimension that is lower than the total number of items (i.e. words) in your dataset, then we have reduced the total dimension of our dataset.